Assessing Journals for Publication

 Researchers have a lot of concerns when it comes to the publication of the products of their research.
 They might be thinking about which journal offers the best possible venue for their work within their specific field.
 Or, maybe they're concerned about which publications their tenure and promotion board will find the most impressive.
 It's also possible they believe strongly in the idea of open access, but have heard colleagues mention predatory publishing and are worried about where to submit their work.

 The Canadian Association of Research Libraries (CARL) has produced a brief one-page guide with some everyday pointers on how to avoid publishing with an irreputable publisher.
-It is an excellent place to start learning more about how easy ways you can protect yourself.
+It is an excellent place to start learning more about some easy ways to protect yourself.

 There are certainly a lot of factors to consider when it comes to publishing, including: